Welcome to Audeo’s Traditional School Counselor Resource Page

 Each year, traditional school counselors rely on Audeo’s services to re-engage students in the education process and help them succeed in a personalized environment.
 Browse the options below to find counselor resources and more information about Audeo.

-Audeo Charter School is an independent study, public school option serving students in grades 6-12.
+Audeo Charter School is an independent study, public school option serving students in grades K-12.
 Like all public schools, it is tuition-free.

 Audeo students are offered the freedom to accelerate, the focus to catch-up, and the support to graduate.
 Audeo teachers are “on-demand” in the Resource Centers, ready to offer one-on-one support to any student.
 Teachers assign courses based on each student’s academic and career plans, which are made with the help of counselors and parents upon enrollment.
 In addition, a variety of additional Student Pathways that frequently align better with individual student needs are available.